gumeo/openCVPCAcam/README.md

 make
 ./test
 ```
-You should now see three windows pop up with the three components.
+You should now see three windows pop up with the three PCs.

 The following image shows how my hand on a white background.
 A good separation is present in the first component, while smaller structures like veins are present in the second component.
+The PCs are shown, first in top left corner, second in top right corner and third in the bottom right corner.

 ![screen capture from usage](./demo.png)

+I might add some more functionality in the future.